mojaloop/merchant-payment-docs/Second Sprint Features/Revert records Feature.md

 * When the user clicks the "Proceed" button, the old data of the application will be reloaded, and the user can start editing the out the form..
 * After first edit, the status of the record will be changed to "Draft".
 * only after final "submission", the status of the record will change to "Review" and maker name will be updated with final maker who submitted the form.
+* [all of the users of the system can edit the form, ie 001 merchant record with status "REVERT" will appear in to be reverted report of all the users.]
+* After resubmitting the form, the other users who do not make final submission of the form can check the form and continue the approval process.

 ## Design File